 In the expansion of broadband Internet connections, India is back.
 Around 34% of all residents have access to the Internet.
 Approximately 1% have their own fast Internet connection, which is at least faster than the previous ISDN (more than 2048 kbit/s).

-, i.e. on tablets and smartphones, India comes 128th with a download speed of 13.15 Mbit/second.
+In mobile internet, i.e. on tablets and smartphones, India comes 128th with a download speed of 15.34 Mbit/second.
 The upload speed of around 5 Mbit was enough for 135th place.

-The "Speedtest Global Index" published regularly by Ookla is based on several million individual measurements in November 2020 from 176 countries.
+The "Speedtest Global Index" published regularly by Ookla is based on several million individual measurements in Mai 2021 from 180 countries.

 The following diagrams show the development of the various telephone and Internet connections as a percentage of the country's population.
 Values above 100% mean that, on average, every inhabitant has more than one connection.